 - Public hearings 22-24 Aug 2017

-The discussion paper highlights the key issues in the inquiry and outlines preliminary views drawing on existing research and evidence, to assist those intending to participate in the inquiry through the hearings and/or public submissions.
+The discussion paper highlighted the key issues in the inquiry and outlined preliminary views drawing on existing research and evidence, to assist those who participated in the inquiry through the hearings and/or public submissions.

 Submissions were due by 30 August 2017.

 Public hearings provided participants with the opportunity to elaborate on their submissions, respond to submissions of others, and to discuss issues with the Commissioner.